paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

   (A) *Payable in 4 installments* — There shall be 4 required installments for each plan year.

-  (B) *Time for payment of installments* — In the case of the following required installments: The due date is: 1stApril 15 2ndJuly 15 3rdOctober 15 4thJanuary 15 of the following year.
+  (B) *Time for payment of installments* — In the case of the following required installments:The due date is: 1stApril 15 2ndJuly 15 3rdOctober 15 4thJanuary 15 of the following year.

 (4) **Amount of required installment** — For purposes of this subsection—